-1. Green Revolution (1968): This revolution includes packages of programs like, Intensive Agriculture District Program (IADP) which eventually led to the Green Revolution.
+- 1. Green Revolution (1968): This revolution includes packages of programs like, Intensive Agriculture District Program (IADP) which eventually led to the Green Revolution.
 The National Bank for Agriculture Development (NABARD) was set up.
-The emphasis was on high yielding varieties along with other modern inputs like chemicals, fertilizers, pesticides and mechanization and also on how productivity could be raised in agriculture sector without having substantial influences on increasing area under cultivation.

-- 2. Ever Green Revolution (1996): Father of Green revolution, Prof. India's M.S.
-Swaminathan claims to be pro-woman, pronature and pro-poor.
-The conservation of soil biodiversity, maintaining fertility, increasing the climate resistance of food crops combined with better and more education and technological innovation are the key to the ever green revolution.
+The emphasis was on high yielding varieties along with other modern inputs like chemicals, fertilizers, pesticides and mechanization and also on how productivity could be raised in agriculture sector without having substantial influences on increasing area under cultivation. - 2.
+Ever Green Revolution (1996): Father of India's Green revolution, Prof. M.S.
+Swami Nathan claims to be pro-woman, pro-nature and pro-poor.
+The conservation of biodiversity, maintaining soil fertility. increasing the climate resistance of food crops combined with better and more education and technological innovation are the key to the ever green revolution.
 The main aim of this revolution is to produce more using less land, less water and less fertilizer.
-The recent visit of US President in New Delhi in March 2010, announced a new partnership with India in an agriculture sector for an evergreen revolution to achieve global food security. - 3.
-White and Yellow Revolution: The Green Revolution generated a mood of self confidence in our agriculture capability, which led to the next phase characterized by the Technology Mission.
+The recent visit of US President in New Delhi in March 2010, announced a new partnership with India in an agriculture sector for an evergreen revolution to achieve global food security. - White and Yellow Revolution: The Green 3.
+Revolution generated a mood of self confidence in our agriculture capability, which led to the next phase characterized by the Technology Mission.
 Under this approach, the focus was on conservation, consumption, and commerce.
-An end-to-end approach was introduced involving attention to all links in the production-consumption chain, owing to which progress was steady and sometimes striking as in the case of milk and egg production. - Blue Revolution (Water, Fish): It has been brought about in part by a trend towards healthier eating which has increased the consumption of Fish.
+An end-to-end approach was introduced involving attention to all links in the production-consumption chain, owing to which progress was steady and sometimes striking as in the case of milk and egg production. - 4.
+Blue Revolution (Water, Fish): It has been brought about in part by a trend towards healthier eating which has increased the consumption of Fish.
 Additionally the supply of wild fish is declining.
-This revolution could give landless laborers and women a great opportunity for employment which empowered them. - 5.
-Bio-Technology Revolution: India is well positioned to emerge as a significant player in the Global Bio-tech Arena.
-Agriculture biotech in India has immense growth opportunity and the country could become the fore runner in the transgenic production rise and several other genetically engineered vegetables by 2010.In agri-biotech sector India has been growing at a blinding rate of 30% since the last five years.
-The food processing sectors which is considered to be prime drivers of Indian economy is currently growing at 13.5%.
+This revolution could give landless laborers and women a great opportunity for employment which empowered them.

+5. Bio-Technology Revolution: India is well positioned to emerge as a significant player in the Global Bio-tech Arena.
+Agriculture biotech in India has immense growth opportunity and the country could become the fore runner in the transgenic production rise and several other genetically engineered vegetables by 2010.In agro-biotech sector India has been growing at a blinding rate